jabolopes/blogo/README.md

 If you'd like to launch a Web server to test your blog, do the following (requires Python3 installed):

-4. Run `make run` and in your browser visit `http://localhost:8000`.
+5. Run `make run` and in your browser visit `http://localhost:8000`.

 ## Documentation

 ### How to create a post?

-1. Create a Markdown file (e.g., `my-post.md`) in the `posts/` directory.
+1. Create a Markdown file, e.g., `posts/my-post.md`.
 2. Run `make rebuild`.

-See `posts/my-first-post.md` for a template.
+See the `posts/` directory for examples.

 ### How to set tags in posts?

-1. Edit the Markdown file of a post.
-2. Add a line at the end of the post with the format `Tags: tag1, tag2, etc`.
-For example, `Tags: story, scifi`.
-3. Run `make rebuild`.
+Tags are set directly in the post via the `Tags:` field.

-See `posts/my-first-post.md` for a template.
+See the `posts/` directory for examples.

-### How to set date in posts?
+### How to set the date in posts?

-1. Edit the Markdown file of a post.
-2. Add a line after the title with the format `Date: Month Day, Year &mdash; Author Name</div>`, e.g., `Date: November 04, 2022 &mdash;
-   Jose Lopes</div>`.
-3. Run `make rebuild`.
+Dates are set directly in the post via the `Date:` field.

-See `posts/my-first-post.md` for a template.
+See the `posts/` directory for examples.

 ### How to delete a post?

-1. Delete the corresponding Markdown file.
+1. Delete the file from the `posts/` directory.
 2. Run `make rebuild`.

 ### How to change the blog's configuration, e.g., blog name, etc?

 1. Edit the file `bin/main.go`.
-It contains constants, such as, `blogName`, `blogDescription`, `authorName`, among others.
-These parameters can be changed.
+2. Change the `blogName`, `blogDescription`, `authorName`, etc.
-2. Run `make rebuild`.
+3. Run `make rebuild`.

 ### How to change the blog's appearance?

-Edit the CSS files (see `css/` directory) and the HTML templates (see `templates/` directory), and run `make rebuild`.
+1. Edit the CSS files (see the `html/css/` directory)
+2. Edit the HTML templates (see `templates/` directory)
+3. Run `make rebuild`.

-Any CSS files stored in the `css/` directory are automatically copied to the `out/dist/` directory when running `make`.
+Any CSS files stored in the `html/css/` directory are automatically copied to the `out/dist/` directory when running `make`.

 To link new CSS files to your blog's HTML pages edit the `templates/index.template` file and include CSS include tags.

-### How to add custom HTML pages?
+### How to add custom HTML pages or custom files?

-1. Create a directory named `html/`.
+Any files in the `html/` directory are copied directly to the output.

-2. Add any HTML pages to the `html/` directory.
+Add any files or directories to the `html/` directory to have them automatically copied to the output when running `make`.
-3. Run `make rebuild`.

 ### License